AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

-1. Apply `set-constant` and `set-cookie` on any webpage, but due to special scriptlet exception rule only `set-constant` scriptlet will be applied on `example.org` and its subdomains:
+1. Apply `set-constant` and `set-cookie` on any webpage, but due to special scriptlet exception rule only the `set-constant` scriptlet will be applied on `example.org` and its subdomains:

     ```adblock
     #%#//scriptlet('set-constant', 'adList', 'emptyArr')